-This Project will result in site disturbance and development.
-It is anticipated that there will be site grading and construction in association with the proposed expansion.
-Construction would involve temporary noise sources that are anticipated to last for a short period that could impact individuals in the immediate vicinity.
-Noise sources would include typical grading and paving equipment and miscellaneous equipment.
+The proposed project will not significantly increase ambient noise levels in the project's vicinity.
+Development of the Project would result in site disturbance and construction.
+Construction would involve temporary noise sources that are anticipated to last for a short period.
+The noise source would include typical grading and paving equipment and miscellaneous equipment.

-During construction, which is planned to occur during daylight hours, Monday through Friday, noise from construction activities would contribute to the noise environment in the immediate project vicinity.
-Activities involved in construction could generate maximum noise levels as indicated in Table 2 below, ranging from 79 to 91 dBA at a distance of 50 feet, without feasible noise control (e.g., mufflers) and ranging from 75 to 80 dBA at a distance of 50 feet, with feasible noise control.
+Activities involved in construction could generate maximum noise levels, as indicated in the below table, ranging from 79 to 91 dBA at a distance of 50 feet, without feasible noise control (e.g., mufflers) and ranging from 75 to 80 dBA at a distance of 50 feet, with feasible noise control.
+However, due to the limited duration of the construction activities, and the fact that City ordinances limit construction to daylight hours, the effects from this future residential construction and operation of multi-family residential units activity are expected to be less than significant.

-Table 2: Noise Levels of Typical Construction
+Noise Levels of Typical Construction

 Type of Equipment (1) dBA at 50 ft.

-Without Feasible Noise Control (2) With Feasible Noise Cont
+Without Feasible Noise Control (2) With Feasible Noise Control

 Dozer or Tractor 80 75

 Excavator 88 80

 Scraper 88 80

 Front End Loader 79 75

 Backhoe 85 75

 Grader 85 75

 Truck 91 75

-(1)US Environmental Protection Agency.
+(1) US Environmental Protection Agency.
 "Noise from Construction Equipment and Operations, Building Equipment and Home Appliances."
 Figure IV.H-4.
 1971.